mvayngrib/cf-parity-mainnet/README.md

 ## To node or not to node
 It is surprisingly hard to run your own Ethereum node.
-This is why many blockchain-based apps (DApps) defer to someone else running a node for them, e.g. Etherscan or Infura.
+This is why many blockchain-based apps (DApps) defer to someone else running a node for them, e.g. [Etherscan](https://etherscan.io/) or [Infura](https://infura.io/).
 Yet, if you run an application which, for the life of it depends on the blockchain, you have to live with trusting those third-party services.
 You will never know if they fed you the wrong transactions, or even the wrong blockchain.
 Not because they turned evil, may be they were comprormised.
-Now all their clients get compromised too.
+All of a sudden, all their clients get compromised too.
 This defeats the purpose of the blockchain, which is to eliminate centralized intermediaries.

 It is surprisingly hard to run your own Ethereum node.
 This is why we set out to fully automate the process so that our customers